Dousman's Mill: History

-Mill Creek today
+Dousman's Mill today

 Mill Creek drains the Dingman Marsh, a perched wetland within Mackinaw State Forest in northwest Cheboygan County.
-The Discovery Park includes approximately 1 mile (1.6 km) of the eponymous creek's watercourse as it flows downhill toward Lake Huron, but not the wetland.
+The park includes approximately 1 mi of the eponymous creek's watercourse as it flows downhill toward Lake Huron, but not the wetland.
 The creek dam and sawmill (c.
 1790) were rebuilt in 1984; the sawmill was restored in part for the 2007 season.
-The British Workshop (c.
+The Workshop (c.
 1820) was rebuilt around 1994 on the site of the original.
 The millwright's house (c.
 1820) was rebuilt in 2005.
+Several active-based attractions added to the park during its "Historic Mill Creek Discovery Park" days, such as a zip line, have been removed, reverting the site back to primarily historical interpretation, its original purpose.

 Activities and amenities

 The park offers 3.5 mi of nature trails, 1.5 mi of which is handicapped-accessible.

-In summers, costumed interpreters use antique woodworking tools to make shingles, and demonstrate a variety of other tasks common in the 1820s, and demonstrate the operation of the sawpit and sawmill.
+In summer, costumed interpreters use antique woodworking tools to make shingles, demonstrate a variety of other tasks common in the 1820s, and oversee the operation of the sawpit and sawmill.
 A naturalist conducts talks on the animal and plant species of the nearby forested areas.

-The North Central State Trail serves Historic Mill Creek State Park.
+The North Central State Trail serves Dousman's Mill.